elrnv/hdkrs/objio/README.md

 # Highlights

-In spite of this being just an example, this plugin can already be over 3x faster than the built-in obj loader in Houdini when tested on Linux.
+Although this plugin doesn't generate exactly the same imported geometry (using attributes instead of groups), it can already be over 2x faster than the built-in obj loader in Houdini when tested on Linux.